-For anyone born before the dawn of the Internet and mobile phones, the dictionary was a thick, heavy book kids lugged to school for reference.
+For anyone born before the online and mobile phone dictionary, the dictionary was a thick, heavy book kids lugged to school for reference.
 Adults kept a dictionary in a book shelf.
-The print was tiny, the pages were thin and the definitions were short.
+The print was tiny, the pages thin and the definitions short.

-Now that virtually everyone in the U.S. has a cell phone with access to WAP sites, the mobile Web and services, like Dictionary.com, 1,500 page paper dictionaries gather dust in our bookcases.
-Finding words is done electronically on computers, the Internet and the mobile Web.
+Now virtually everyone in the U.S. has a cell phone with access to the mobile Web.
+Since services, like Dictionary.com, 1,500 page paper dictionaries gather dust in bookcases as people find words electronically on computers, the Internet and the mobile Web.

 But you needn’t remind Shravan Goli, President of Dictionary.com, about the advantages of online and mobile dictionaries.
 Every month over 50 million unique digital visitors go to Dictionary.com, Thesaurus.com and Reference.com via the desktop Internet and mobile Web.